linode/apl-docs/docs/for-ops/console/builds.md

 ---

 :::info
 To enable this feature, first make sure [Harbor](../../apps/harbor.md) is activated.
-To push images to Harbor, APL needs to be configured with DNS and trusted certificates (Lets encrypt with production certificates).
+To push images to Harbor, DNS and trusted certificates (Lets encrypt with production certificates) need to be configured.
 :::

 All known Builds on the platform are listed here.
 Builds can be sorted based on: